 Most states have up to 10 Medicare Supplement plan types available, each labeled with a different letter of the alphabet (for example, Plan A).
 Each of the 10 Medicare Supplement plans offers a different level of coverage, but benefits are standardized across each lettered plan type.
 This means that for Medigap plans of the same letter category, you'll get the exact same benefits, no matter which insurance company you purchase the plan from or where you live.
 For example, a Plan A in Florida will cover the same benefits as a Plan A in North Dakota.

 Please note that if you live in Massachusetts, Minnesota, or Wisconsin, your Medicare Supplement insurance options are different than those available in the rest of the country.
 These states standardize their Medicare Supplement coverage differently than other states.
 For more information on Medigap coverage in Massachusetts, Minnesota, or Wisconsin, contact your state insurance department.
-Or, alternatively, contact Senior Market Services to get personalized assistance with your Medigap questions from a licensed insurance agent.
+Or, alternatively, contact Thomas Gibson Health Insurance to get personalized assistance with your Medigap questions from a licensed insurance agent.

 In the rest of the United States, insurance companies can only offer Medigap coverage from among the standardized plan options.
 All Medicare Supplement plans offer full or partial coverage for the following basic benefits: